miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ```

 ## Distributed File System start and stop
-Although it is possible to start HDFS and YARN daemons at once, it is better to run tehem separately, obviously if YARN is not needed.
+Although it is possible to start HDFS and YARN daemons at once, it is better to run them separately, obviously if YARN is not needed.
 The scripts for starting and stopping the HDFS and YARN daemons are available in the `$HADOOP_HOME/sbin` folder.
 HDSF daemons are started by running, only in the master node, the following script:
 ```bash
 $HADOOP_HOME/sbin/start-dfs.sh
 ```